iranziprince01/budget-tracking-system/README.md

 ## Acknowledgments

-Special thanks to Perlin and the entire B.S.E. coaching staff for inspiration and guidance during the development of this project.
+Special thanks to our Learning Coach Perlin and the entire B.S.E. coaching staff for inspiration and guidance during the development of this project.
 This project is a testament to our collective skills and knowledge in the field.